RyanLHicks/data_analysis_jobs_sql/README.md

 4. What are the most optimal skills to learn?
 5. What is the top-paying data analyst jobs?

-# Tools Used:
+### 🔧 Tools Used:
-### 🔧The following tools allowed me to extensively research data analyst positions:

 - SQL: This tool allowed me to query large sets of data and discover what the raw metrics meant for insights.
 - PostgreSQL: This database management system was essential for carrying my data that I was dissecting.
 -	VS Code: I was able to get down to the details with this management system to ask and query the right questions so I can discover the data correctly.
 -	GitHub: For this online sharing system, I was able to let other people know the power of data analysis tools.
 -	ChatGPT + Gemini PRO: Assisted in deriving data-driven insights and fluid data visualization.

 # Analysis:
 ### 📚1.
 Data analysis job availability in NWA

 To find the job availability in NWA, I needed to filter out all the data analyst jobs by location which was exclusive to Bentonville, Centerton, Rogers, Fayetteville, and Springdale Arkansas.
 These cities encapsulate the Northwest Arkansas region, which is a small metropolitan area that has seen significant growth in the past 15 years thanks to major global retailer, Walmart.

-#### This was the query I ran in VS code to obtain my results:
+#### 🔢This was the query I ran in VS code to obtain my results:
   ```sql
   SELECT
     job_id,